Friday, December 23, 2011

 23.12.11.
 Spalled concrete curb stone, by iron drain grille, Perth St, soon after the M5.8 & M5.3 quakes, during the Xmas quake swarm

-London St: School OK.
-Richmond Working Mens Club, back entrance closed.
-New CLOSED sign on gate.
+London St: Leah's school was OK.
+Richmond Working Mens Club's back entrance was closed.
+A new CLOSED sign was on the gate.

 23.12.11.
 CLOSED back entrance, Richmond Working Mens Club, London St, quake swarm afternoon

-Village Green, between Pavitt St & Stanmore Rd: A family played cricket.
+The Village Green between Pavitt St & Stanmore Rd: A family played cricket.
 Moving around outside, we often didn't feel moderate quakes, M3-4s.
 We felt them sometimes when we were still.

 23.12.11.
 Family cricket, Village Green, between Pavitt St & Stanmore Rd, during the first hour post M5.8 & M5.3 quakes during the Xmas quake swarm

-Trekked back to our car, Bealey Ave traffic lights kaput.
+We trekked back to our car: Bealey Ave traffic lights were kaput.
 Cars drove carefully.
-Hot, at an Asian dairy we bought ice creams.
-Dark inside the dairy, power cut.
-Two Asian ladies chuckled behind their counter.
-"Survived another quake."
-Dairy owner sorted change on the electric till top, till didn't work.
+At an Asian dairy we bought ice creams.
+It was dark inside the dairy due to a power cut.
+Two Asian ladies chuckled behind their counter: "Survived another quake."
+The dairy owner sorted our change on the electric till top, as the till didn't work.

 23.12.11.
 Liquefaction mud & water, Packe St, within an hour post M5.8 & M5.3 quakes, during the Xmas quake swarm

 3.18pm.
-Driving back to Burnside, Purchas St / Barbadoes St: M6 quake hit, bounced our car.
-I drove fast from the lumpy, sunken crossing, as those roads were liquefactioned in 04.09.10 Darfield Quake & 22.02.11 Killer Quake.
-Two cars were stalled on Barbadoes St, so we waited behind them, watching power lines dancing above.
+Driving back to Burnside, Purchas St / Barbadoes St: An M6 quake hit: bounced our car.
+I drove fast from the lumpy, sunken crossing, as those roads were liquefactioned in 4 September 2010 Quake & 22 February 2011 Quake.
+Two cars were stalled on Barbadoes St, so we waited behind them watching power-lines dancing above.

-The M6.0 quake was the 4th biggest quake we'd experienced, including the 04.09.10, M7.1 Darfield Quake, which began the quake series we'd endured the last 15 months.
-The M5.8 quake we survived in Peterborough St library was the 7th biggest quake during the quake series, so far.
+The M6.0 quake was the fourth biggest quake we'd experienced over the last 15 months.
+The M5.8 quake we survived in Peterborough St library was the seventh biggest quake during the quake series, so far.
 (The Press 28.12.11).

-Madras St: Brown liquefaction water puddles, same as Feb 22 Killer Quake, less volume, as the ground wasn't saturated.
-We'd had sunny days before the Dec 23 Quake Swarm, so less groundwater aggravated liquefaction.
-(Heard later TV news that E suburbs, were badly liquefactioned again.
-Avon River, returning riverside suburbs to swamps).
+Madras St: Brown liquefaction-puddles, similar to the 22 February 2011 Quake, but less volume, as the ground wasn't saturated.
+We'd had sunny days before the 23 December 2011 Quake Swarm, so less groundwater aggravated liquefaction.
+(We heard later TV news that eastern suburbs were badly liquefactioned again.
+Avon River was reverting riverside suburbs to swamps!)

-Leah meanwhile had texted Luke & a teacher friend, checking they were OK.
-Luke was safe at Heath St, our rental shaken the umteenth time in the last 15 months.
-Luke's girlfriend's home at New Brighton had a quake power cut.
-(Heard later TV news, 30 000 houses had power cuts, soon sorted).
+Leah meanwhile texted Luke & a teacher friend, checking they were OK.
+Luke was safe at Heath St, our rental house was shaken for the umteenth time in the last 15 months.
+Luke's girlfriend's home at New Brighton had a power-cut.
+(Later TV news: 30 000 houses had power-cuts, soon sorted).
 Leah's teacher friend was at Merivale Mall parking lot when the M6 quake hit.
-Another car crashed into her's in the parking lot.
+Another car crashed into her's in the parking lot!

-Madras St: Tall young man wearing white socks, no shoes, ran around a fallen, grey Vespa.
+Madras St: A tall young man wearing white socks, no shoes, ran around a fallen, grey Vespa.
 He was crying.
 We thought he'd fallen off the Vespa in the M6 quake.
-We'd already endured 6 big quakes in the last hour & a half.
+We'd already endured six big quakes in the last hour & a half.

 We stopped.
 "Are you OK?"
 I asked.
 He focused, looking normal again.

 "Yes.
 It's my flatmate's Vespa."
-Neighbours left another flat, comforting him.
+Neighbours left another flat & comforted him.
 We all reacted in different ways to quakes.
-No shame there, he was terrified, alone, lost his mind a bit.
-I could've snapped a bawling "news" pic, but despised "news" where ghouls snapped traumatised people, crying.
+No shame there, he was terrified, & alone & lost his mind a bit.
+I could've snapped a bawling "news" pic, but despised "news" where ghouls snapped traumatised people crying.

 Back home Luke was pleased to see us.
-He was working in the garage when the first quake hit & left fast.
-We had power, sewage connection, running water, food.
-Leah boiled water, I filled our bath with cold water, just in case.
+He was working in the garage when the first quake hit & & he left fast.
+We had power, sewage-connection, running-water & food.
+Leah boiled water.
+I filled our bath with cold water just in case.
 We watched TV news.
 Leah listened for news on the radio too.
-I Facebooked family & friends, telling them we were OK, while Leah texted & phoned family & friends too.
+I Facebooked family & friends telling them we were OK.
+Leah texted & phoned family & friends too.

 4.50pm.
 While Facebooking, another quake hit, M5, shook our house & computer.

 5.08pm.
-M4 quake hit, while I sat in our lounge watching TV.
-Didn't bother to rise, as I was 5 steps from our open front door.
-I knew that distance intimately, as I'd moved it during the M6.3, Feb 22 Killer Quake.
-Our back door was further away, where I'd stood during the June 13, M6.3 quake.
+An M4 quake hit while I sat in our lounge watching TV.
+I didn't bother rising, as I was five steps from our protective front-door frame.
+I knew that distance intimately, as I'd moved it during the 22 February 2011 Quake!
+Our back-door was further away, where I'd stood protected during the 13 June 2011 Quake.

 Later that evening I shopped for essentials at our local supermarket, Wairakei Rd.
-Shop, already cleaned post quakes.
-Wine section: floor tiles, red wine stained, lovely bouquet.
+The shop was already cleaned.
+The Wine section floor- tiles were red-wine stained, a lovely bouquet.
 Next day, 24.12.11, we would do our last Christmas Shopping at Pak 'n Save, Moorhouse Ave.
 We'd avoid the malls.

-Another quake while I signed off, early morn, Sat 24.12.11.
-Rumbled our house & computer: M5.1 from Diamond Harbour way.
-GeoNet had recorded 25+ more quakes during that quake swarm night, around Belfast, Diamond Harbour, Akaroa, mainly Lyttelton & Christchurch, M3-5.1 range.
+Another quake while I signed off, early morning Saturday 24.12.11.
+It rumbled our house & computer: M5.1 from Diamond Harbour way.
+GeoNet recorded 25+ more quakes during that quake-swarm night, around Belfast, Diamond Harbour, Akaroa, mainly Lyttelton & Christchurch, M3-M5.1 range.

-Seismologists later opined that the 23.12.11 Xmas Quake Swarm had come from their recently surveyed & discovered N-S faults in Pegasus Bay.
-So quakes from 4 Sept 2010 Darfield Quake had moved W-E faults direction, to Boxing Day Quake & Feb 22 Killer Quake, then N-S fault direction in the June 13 Quake, to a N-S faults direction in the Pegasus Bay, 23.12.11 Xmas Quake Swarm.
-Why were crustal quakes bothering us?
-(Oct 2021.
-A cell phone app would be developed enabling users to get a few seconds' cell phone warning before quakes. e.g. Wellington Oct quakes where the app worked successfully.
-But not everyone had a cell phone with the app!)
+Seismologists later opined that the 23 December 2011 Xmas Quake-Swarm had come from their recently surveyed & discovered north-south faults in Pegasus Bay.
+So aftershocks from the 4 September 2010 Quake had moved in a west-east faults direction to the Boxing Day Quake & 22 February 2011 Quake, then in a north-south faults direction in the 13 June 2011 Quake, to a north-south faults direction in the Pegasus Bay, 23 December 2011 Xmas Quake-Swarm.
+Why were crustal-quakes bothering us?
+(In October 2021, a cell-phone app would be developed enabling users to get a few seconds' cell-phone warning before quakes.
+Example: Wellington's October quakes where the app worked successfully.
+But not everyone had a cell-phone with the app!)

-In the public library that Fri afternoon, during 8 violent minutes, we'd experienced 4 distinct quakes.
-I was in 4 places in the library when the 4 violent quakes struck: newspaper section, borrow machines, returns shelving, fiction section, yet GeoNet with seismographs only stated 2 quakes for that period.
-A boffin decided for posterity a squiggly graph line with a cone of mini spikes was 1 quake, instead of 2 or more!
-Graphic details to seismologists were academic, yet experienced by people on the ground, quakes were massive violence.
-Terror.
+In the public library that Friday afternoon, during eight violent minutes, we'd experienced four distinct quakes.
+I was in four places in the library when those four violent quakes struck: newspaper-section, borrow-machines, returns-shelving, fiction-section, yet GeoNet with seismographs only stated two quakes for that period.
+A boffin decided for posterity a squiggly graph line with a cone of mini spikes was just one quake, instead of two or more!
+Graphic details to seismologists were academic, yet experienced by people on the ground, quakes were massive violence & tterror.

 After 15 months of quakes, we were used to quake violence & terror.
 But that didn't negate our alertness for danger & self preservation.
 Leah went into herself & stayed vigilant.
 Her flight reactions were instantaneous, dive for cover, escape.
-Both Luke & I became super alert, observant, avoiding danger, detached, absorbing every detail, while time / action slowed during quakes.
+Both Luke & I became vigilent yet detached, absorbing every detail, while time / action slowed during quakes.

 Boxing Day, 26.12.11.
 Leah & I returned to her London St school.
-Bealey Ave, near the school we saw a ghost house, yellow-lidded, black plastic rubbish bin blocking the front step, 4 letterboxes stuffed full of letters & junk mail.
-At the 2 storey school, the M6.0 quake had loosened gutters above front & back doors.
-We saw longitudinal cracks on an E wall & above an E window by school playground equipment.
-We didn't enter the school bldg, but looked through windows: a toppled computer monitor in one office.
-In 3 more offices, heavy filing cabinet drawers were opened by the M6.0 quake.
+Bealey Ave, near the school we saw a ruined-house, a yellow-lidded, black plastic rubbish-bin blocked the front step, four letterboxes stuffed were full of letters & junk mail.
+At Leah's two-storey school, the M6.0 quake loosened gutters above front-doors & back-doors.
+We saw longitudinal cracks on an east wall & above an east window by school playground equipment.
+We didn't enter the school building, but looked through windows: a toppled computer monitor in one office.
+In three more offices, heavy filing-cabinet drawers were opened by the M6.0 quake.
 We couldn't see into most offices & classrooms due to closed blinds.
-Top floor not seen.
-There were minor liquefaction dribbles in the garden & on concrete paths, as in high summer there was little groundwater.
-No mud digging required, as in previous quakes.
+The top-floor wasn't seen.
+We saw liquefaction-dribbles in the garden & on concrete-paths, as in high summer there was little groundwater.
+No mud-digging was required, as in previous quakes.

 2015-16.
-Leah's quake damaged school, London St, would be quake repaired.
-We'd lived in Fairlie then, as Leah would work at Lake Tekapo School for 3 years.
-While the London St school was repaired, staff & kids would relocate to nearby Richmond School, Pavitt St, which would be closed by MOE during post-quakes restructuring of Christchurch schools.
+Leah's quake-damaged school in London St would be repaired.
+We would be living in Fairlie then, as Leah would work at Lake Tekapo School for three years.
+While the London St school was repaired, staff & kids would relocate to nearby Richmond School, Pavitt St, which would be closed by MoE during post-quakes restructuring of Christchurch schools.

 26.12.11.
 Library items on floor, M6 quake, 23.12.11, Public Library, Peterborough St